What Is Data Aggregation Tool – Everything You Need To Know

 A look at the components

-Data aggregation process has a set of components which are as follows:
+The data aggregation process has a set of components, which are as follows:

 - The raw data which acts as the source for aggregation.